By Dan Nosowitz

 From an agriculture perspective, the researchers note that having a diversity of wild species is vital to the health of the coffee industry.
 The wide variety of coffee plants enable cross-breeding for all sorts of desirable traits, from resistance to droughts to protection against certain pests or diseases.

 Coffee, as a product, is not really in any immediate risk.
-But losing even these comparatively rare and unknown wild varieties could cause major problems for the industry down the road, hampering the coffee industry's ability to react to the problems that pop up with any crop.
+Today there are plenty of organic coffee subscription options.
+But losing even these comparatively rare and unknown wild varieties could cause major problems for the industry down the road, hampering the coffee industry’s ability to react to the problems that pop up with any crop.
 And, of course, the basic point is an echo of a multitude of other studies: the whole planet is seriously at risk.

 Reposted with permission from our media associate Modern Farmer.